 To be able to inject faults into the FPGA while performing functional verification, we must carry out verification directly in the FPGA (not in the simulation as usually).
 Advantageously we can use and modify hardware accelerated verification that uses an FPGA as the acceleration board.
-An example of such accelerator is the framework HAVEN [15].
-The extension of our evaluation platform with the support of functional verification is shown in Figure 6.
-The DUT (in our case the robot controller) will be placed in the FPGA.
+An example of such accelerator is the framework HAVEN [10].
+The DUT (in our case the robot controller) will be placed on the FPGA.
 The outputs from the FPGA are compared to the outputs of the reference model and they represent also the inputs that are propagated to the simulation of the mechanical part.
 Thus, the output of the DUT stimulates the movement of the mechanical part of the robot in the simulated maze.
 The inputs for the FPGA and for the reference model are data from the sensors of the mechanical part of the robot.